 - Total ascent: Approximately 90 m

 This waterfall seems to be reasonably well known – but it’s in the Crowsnest Pass, meaning that you need to find your own way there.
 Nobody is putting up signs to help you.
 Access is via a gravel road – 54 Street in Coleman, Alberta.
 Getting to it is mildly convoluted.
 Ask Google Maps to drop a pin here: 49°37’48.9″N 114°32’35.1″W and follow the directions provided.
+Or, click here.

 The road abruptly rises and becomes very rough at around this place.
 Serious 4×4 vehicles with good clearance can carry on, but we pulled off and parked in a small cleared area and started to walk.
 First we climbed up the hill and then followed the road as it veered sharply left and descended.
-Star Creek sits at the bottom of this broad path, and two evident routes set off to the right from there, one nearer to you as you descend and one farther down the hill – right on the creek.
+Star Creek sits at the bottom of this broad path, and two evident routes set off to the right from there, one nearer to you and one farther down the hill – right on the creek.
 Either can be used, since the route can be done as a loop, but I learned that it’s best to start off down by the creek.
 It gets you to the best waterfall views the quickest.